GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 New common options
 ------------------

-We have added one new lower-case GMT common option:
+We have added two new lower-case GMT common option:

 *  Programs that need to specify which values should represent "no data" can now use **-d**\ [**i**\ \|\ **o**]\ *nodata*.
 For instance, this option replaces the old **-N** in :doc:`grd2xyz` and :doc:`xyz2grd` (but are backwards compatible).

+*  Programs using multi-threaded computational algorithms implemented via OpenMP (and if compiled with OpenMP support) will offer the new option **-x**\ [[-]\ *n*].
+Specifying **-x** will try to utilize all available cores.
+Only some programs currently has this option, such as greenspline, grdmath, and grdfilter.

 New default parameters
 ----------------------